SciML/ModelingToolkit.jl/docs/src/index.md

    ModelingToolkit models directly from Julia code.
 2. The `AbstractSystem` level.
 This is the level where content-dependent functionality is added, where models such an ordinary differential equation are represented.
-   At the system level there are *transformations* which take one system to another, and *targets* which output code for numerical solvers.
+   At the system level, there are *transformations* which take one system to another, and *targets* which output code for numerical solvers.
 3. The IR level, also referred to as the direct level.
-At this level, one directly acts on arrays of `Equation`, `Operation` and `Variable` types to generate functions.
+At this level, one directly acts on arrays of `Equation`, `Operation`, and `Variable` types to generate functions.

 Each level above is built on the level below, giving more context to allow for